ClickHouse/clickhouse-docs/docs/en/cloud/security/users-and-roles.md

 GRANT default_role to userID;
 ```

-Users can use a SHA256 hash generator or code function such as haslib in Python to convert a 12+ character password with appropriate complexity to a SHA256 string to provide to the system administrator as the password.
+Users can use a SHA256 hash generator or code function such as hashlib in Python to convert a 12+ character password with appropriate complexity to a SHA256 string to provide to the system administrator as the password.
 This ensures the administrator does not see or handle clear text passwords.

 ## Console Roles
 Console users must be assigned a role and may be assigned the Admin or Developer role.
 Permissions associated with each role are included below.